 Oversight

 It should be mentioned that clinical staff may provide PCM services under the supervision of the billing physician or QHCP by CPT codes 99426 and 99427.
 Although they may not have to be in the same physical area as the services being rendered, the billing practitioner needs to be reachable for consultation.
 It is possible to provide these services under general supervision.
-The qualifying billing practitioners for the CPT codes 99424 and 99425 are medical professionals or other QHCPs who perform those services in person, cannot be billed using CPT codes 99424 or 99425.
+The qualifying billing practitioners for the CPT codes 99424 and 99425 are medical professionals or other QHCPs who perform those services in person and cannot be billed using CPT codes 99424 or 99425.

 First encounter